Language of Cultural Pluralism and Social Justice

 Homosexuality: Sexual attraction to and/or behavior with the same sex.
 It is normal, has no known cause, and it not an illness.

 Bisexuality: Sexual attraction to an/or behavior with both sexes.
 It is normal, has no known cause, and is not an illness.

 Heterosexuality: Sexual attraction and/or behavior with the other sex.
 It is normal, has no known cause, and is not an illness.

 Heterosexism: Promoting a heterosexual lifestyle; believing heterosexuality to be superior to other lifestyles.

 Homophobia: The fear and intolerance of homosexuality, bisexuality, lesbian women, and gay men.
-Homophobia is the disease, not homosexuality, and is the root of anti-gay violence.

 Normal: Natural (homosexuality occurs throughout nature); not a disease, defect, or disorder (the American Psychiatric Association, 1973); conforms to long-standing expectations (cultures throughout history have had the full continuum of orientations); and statistically common.